ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 Since many transactions on Ethereum are small, ether has several denominations which may be referenced for smaller amounts.
 Of these denominations, Wei and gwei are particularly important.

-Wei the smallest possible amount of ether, and as a result, many technical implementations, such as the [Ethereum Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf), will base all calculations in Wei.
+Wei is the smallest possible amount of ether, and as a result, many technical implementations, such as the [Ethereum Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf), will base all calculations in Wei.

 Gwei, short for giga-Wei, is often used to describe gas costs on the Ethereum network.